rinaekzmi/rinaekzmi/README.md

 °• you can find me at the hoyoverse area !! if im not there its because : im off obviously, and also sometimes i go to my own place, idk how to explain where but wtv !!

-•°○ pretty much closest friends in ponytown are Lumi and Veen <3 (can't mention)°
+•°○ pretty much closest friends in ponytown are Lumi and Veen <3 °

 □°○Guys I'm getting myself clipped on purpose pls 🙏 □○°